 He is also the co-founder of Syndicap, a venture capital network that is changing the attitude of the industry by incentivizing venture funds to collaborate across different stages and verticals to match the convergence of industry.
 Kyle’s creative curiosity and passion for collaboration that innovates drives him to work with initiatives in the impact space, including The Hispanic Alliance, A Reason to Survive, The Andy Roddick Foundation and The Bill Munday School of Business at St. Edward’s University.
 His work with non-profits, foundations and social enterprises focuses on creating sustainable and scalable impact by implementing social enterprise models and pioneering new venture funding models.

-As the tax and business advisory partner, Kevin leads Padgett Stratemann & Co.’s tax consulting solutions practice, as well as the technology and life sciences niche practice.
-Kevin has over 19 years of experience in public accounting, dealing with a wide range of tax and industry topics, and he specializes in the software/hardware, life sciences, manufacturing, retail and distribution, credit union and real estate industries.
+As a tax and business advisory partner for RSM, Kevin leads the Austin office technology and life sciences industry practice.
+He has over 20 years of experience in public accounting, dealing with a wide range of tax and industry topics.

 His expertise covers corporate taxation issues, equity compensation, mergers and acquisitions, restructuring, research and development tax credits, partnership/LLC matters, international tax structuring and compliance, and state and local income or franchise reporting and planning.

-Kevin is a licensed Certified Public Accountant in the states of Arizona and Texas.
-He is a member of the American Institute of Certified Public Accountants and the Texas Society of Certified Public Accountants and treasurer for the Austin Regional Manufacturers Association (ARMA), an organization that he was involved in helping establish in 2013.
-Kevin was named ARMA’s “Volunteer of the Year” in 2015.
+Kevin holds dual BSBAs in Accounting and Finance from the University of Arizona and is a licensed Certified Public Accountant in the states of Arizona and Texas.
+He is a member of the American Institute of Certified Public Accountants and the Texas Society of Certified Public Accountants.

 As senior vice president of Comerica Bank’s Technology and Life Sciences Division, Paul is responsible for the technology lending practices and portfolio management for the central and south Texas regions.
 Paul earned a bachelor’s degree in finance from The University of Texas at Austin and an MBA from St. Edward’s University.

-Chris has served as the chief operating officer of Noble Capital Group LLC, an alternative investment firm, since 2010.
-In addition, he serves as a consultant with SYNNECTA GmbH, a German-based organizational development and management consultancy.
-Over the past fifteen years, Chris has been a principal in over a dozen companies, providing various levels of leadership and support.
-His specializations include strategic engagement, change management and process excellence.
-He continues to sharpen and demonstrate his uncanny ability to successfully grow businesses through the creation of loyal teams, fanatic culture and personal growth of those around him.
+For over twenty years Chris has served as a partner or principal in dozens of companies providing various levels of leadership and support.
+He possesses a diverse set of strategic management skills and continues to sharpen and demonstrate his uncanny ability to successfully grow businesses through the creation of loyal teams, fanatic culture, and personal growth of those around him.

-Chris has a broad base of industry experience including high-tech, real estate, finance, telecom, the arts, insurance, film, bar/restaurant, manufacturing and retail.
-In addition to domestic ventures, he has worked on several international projects in Latin America, Europe and Asia.
+Chris has a broad base of industry experience including real estate, private equity and high-tech, among others.
+In addition to domestic engagements, Chris possesses a background in international business having worked on several projects in Latin America, Europe, and Asia.